LearnOnDemandSystems/docs/lod/end-user-student-faqs/basics/how-do-i-make-my-international-keyboard-work-in-the-lab-interface.md

 1. In **Edge**, the language is tied to the local machine's language.

-1. In other browsers such as Google Chrome or Mozilla Firefox;
+1. In browsers such as Google Chrome or Mozilla Firefox;

     - [] Open the **Settings** menu and locate the **language settings** section.